Postgraduate Course: Key Concepts in Global Social Change (SCIL11030)

 On completion of this course, the student will be able to:

-- Students will be able to construct a sociologically informed argument, using appropriate evidence, about contemporary global complexities.
+- Construct a sociologically informed, critical argument, using appropriate evidence, theoretical frameworks and concepts, about contemporary global phenomena.

 |Graduate Attributes and Skills